thesovereignrepo/The-Sovereign-Repository/01-Desktop/02-Intermediate/Ubuntu.md

 ## Continue Your Training

 Continue to the [Advanced Section](https://github.com/thesovereignrepo/The-Sovereign-Repository/tree/master/01-Desktop/03-Advanced) to learn about a more security and privacy focused operating system.

+See something out of date, a broken link, or have a better idea?
+Please go [Open An Issue](https://github.com/thesovereignrepo/The-Sovereign-Repository/issues) on our Github and let us know!